 Written by: David S. Goyer, Simon Kinberg, Jim Uhls

-Froma the Novel by: Steven Gould Produced by: Lucas Foster, Simon Kinberg, Jay Sanders
+Produced by: Lucas Foster, Simon Kinberg, Jay Sanders

 Cast: Hayden Christensen, Jamie Bell, Rachel Bilson and Samuel L. Jackson, Diane Lane, Max Thieriot, Anna-Sophia Robb